Yanqiao4396/News-analyser/README.md

   - overcome the instability from the usage of `Selenium`
   - add more news media to explore more widely
   - add tests

+## The Personal Summary of This Project

+News Analysis is my first personal medium-size project.
+Compared with other cool projects online, it may be tiny and simple, but I still feel it's a good start to my journey as a CS worker.
+Unlike the ones I was required to make as the final projects for the courses, News Analysis is a project strictly coded by myself.
+In the very beginning, the initial idea emerged when I read the news during the pandemic.
+I found it tedious to read the lengthy articles in English as a person whose first language is not it.
+I got lost quickly.
+Then an idea came to my mind why don't I create a tool to extract the keywords so that people can avoid reading lengthy articles or at least read them more easily with keywords in mind.
+Then I signed up for the Cupper Scholarship in the cs department of Allegheny College.
+After updating and fixing my proposal for more than 5 times in 2 months.
+I finally got admitted and received the opportunity to transform my idea into a concrete project.
+Things aren't as smooth as I thought.
+Continuous 8-hour work was far from easy, and the codes always crashed in weird ways.
+Then sadly, after about 2 weeks, I decided to break for about 10 days because of the headache occurring when I stared at the screen.
+Despite that, life isn't always around frustrations.
+Challenge makes people stronger.
+After reading a variety of blogs, articles and watching youtube videos, I did overcome the challenges step by step.
+I do remember one of the biggest ones is about searching articles.
+By imitating the search in the news platform, I decided to work with BeautifulSoup and try to get into the URL with the appropriate query and then extract the links in the HTML.
+Nevertheless, a blank HTML was returned by it.
+I am so confused, especially when I could get the correct page and content with the same URL in the Chrome browser.
+After struggling for hours, I eventually discovered the page was dynamic and written by JavaScript recursively and therefore has no static HTML in a blog.
+Then a new library called Selenium showed up before me and solved the problem smoothly.
+I do know there are a bunch of defects in News Analysis.
+The time consumption is high.
+The test is not done and more and more.
+But still, I feel comfortable about it.
+Come on, it's my first project and I did try my best, so no matter what, it does work as expected.
+So why don't I take it as a tiny achievement in my whole CS career?
+Wish I could create more cool projects in the future.
+Finally, thanks to all the people supporting me during this project and the developers contributing to the excellent open-source libraries.
+Special thanks to Professor Gregory M. Kapfhammer (my advisor) and Mrs. Sandy Cupper (my sponsor)